opentox/opentox.github.com/_posts/2012-05-02-parameter-selection-with-bbrc-and-last-pm.md

 title: "Parameter Selection with BBRC and LAST PM"
 description: "This post gives some information on how parameters for BBRC and LAST could be selected, especially for the case of regression.
 Please see the [usage information](/algorithm/2012/05/02/bbrc-and-last-pm-usage) on how to apply the hints in your situation."
 category: algorithm
-tags: [fminer, feature generation, BBRC, LAST-PM]
+tags: [Fminer, Feature Generation, BBRC, LAST-PM, Tutorials]
 ---

 {% include JB/setup %}